AleksandarSekulic/RFSI/README.md

 ### Precipitation case study

 RFSI is applied to a daily precipitation dataset for Catalonia for the years 2016–2018.
-Its performance is compared to space-time regression kriging (STRK), RFsp, and regular RF using nested leave-location out 5-fold cross-validation (LLOCV).
+Its performance is compared to space-time regression kriging (STRK), IDW, RFsp, and regular RF using nested leave-location out 5-fold cross-validation (LLOCV).

 The scripts and data for the precipitation case study are in the [prcp_catalonia](prcp_catalonia/) folder, and are the following:
 - [catalonia_border](prcp_catalonia/catalonia_border/) - a folder containing Catalonian border (ESRI Shapefile),